 Question: Anointing the sick has gained in popularity.
 In my church it is offered in the Sunday Worship service and many people come forward for the laying on of hands and to be anointed.
 I usually ask the person what they desire to be prayed for.
 Increasingly people are coming to be anointed for someone else.
 I question whether this is appropriate.
 What do you think about being anointed for someone else?

 Frank answers: This is a timely question because many churches will observe St. Luke’s Day this Sunday (October 18).
-Because St. Luke the Evangelist was a physician (Colossians 4:14) (the Gospel of St. Luke and its sequel the Acts of the Apostles are studded with healing stories), it has been a day on which to lift up the Church’s ministry of healing and to make the laying on of hands and anointing of the sick available in a public way.
-Some pastors use this as an opportunity to teach about anointing of the sick and to offer it to those who are hospitalized and receiving treatment for serious illnesses.
+Because St. Luke the Evangelist was a physician (Colossians 4:14) and the Gospel of St. Luke and its sequel, the Acts of the Apostles, are studded with healing stories, it has been a day on which to lift up the Church’s ministry of healing and to make the laying on of hands and anointing of the sick available in a public way.
+Some pastors use this as an opportunity to teach about anointing of the sick and to let people know it is offered to those who are hospitalized and receiving treatment for serious illnesses.
 I did this in my congregation.
-I also received the laying on of hands and anointing, along with confession and absolution, before surgery for colon cancer.
+I also received the laying on of hands and anointing, along with confession and absolution and Holy Communion, before surgery for colon cancer.

 The Ministry of Healing

 The pastor or priest should be willing to visit someone whose illness precludes them from attending a public service.
-The laying on hands with prayer and anointing the body with oil before someone goes into the hospital for a medical procedure is the best approach because once someone is in the hospital the medical staff flies into activity.
+The laying on hands with prayer and anointing the body with oil before someone goes into the hospital for a medical procedure is the best approach because once someone is in the hospital the medical staff flies into action.
 An evening visit before someone goes into the hospital in the morning allows a time to use the means of grace in an unhurried way and to assure the person facing a medical assurance that he or she is in God’s hands as well as the hands of the medical professionals.
+We once scheduled a healing service with anointing and Holy Communion the night before a member was to have surgery for lung cancer that was attended by several congregation members.

 I’ve also had the experience you report.
 When the ministry of healing is offered publicly, some people come forward just to “sample” it or to be “comforted” by the laying on of hands and the anointing.
 Some congregants think that they should be a part of everything that is offered in a public service.
 Others find great consolation in this ministry for reasons of mental health or to heal relationships.
 They want applied to themselves in ordinary circumstances what is really an extraordinary ministry.
 In some cases what they really need is pastoral counseling or confession and absolution.
 (Absolution, at least in Lutheran practice, also includes the laying on of hands.)
 Conditions must be treated with the right remedies.